-- Meeting the needs of all current and future populations in terms of business and job opportunities. - Avoid overreliance on specificsectors which may decline or become over prominent over time. - Accommodating any employment land and other development opportunities as far as possible within an urban area so as to minimise the impact on greenfield sites. - Facilitate digital infrastructure to maximise growth opportunities. - Providing the necessary infrastructure to accommodate current and future development needs in terms of physical green and social infrastructure. - The need to encourage and accommodate both indigenous and inward investment particularly in relation to identified sectors, which have the potential for growth. - Creating an environment that is attractive to future growth sectors to improve performance in comparison with other locations. - Identifying opportunities for heritage led regeneration. - There are pockets of deprivation particularly within the urban area.
-Economic regeneration is particularly important in these areas of the towns to help alleviate poverty. - To increase incomes and skill levels, particularly in those communities suffering high levels of deprivation. - The concern is that too many residents currently lack skills at the right level to respond to these labour market changes and will thus struggle to compete effectively. - With the increase in households there is a need to expand schools or provide new schools - To supporting the provision of appropriate sized schools/colleges and other skill learning facilities at a local level to help improve skills and opportunities. - Potentially, using planning to improving employment prospects and training for local residents - Responding to future trends in employment and supporting the growth of selfemployment
+- Meeting the needs of all current and future populations in terms of business and job opportunities. - Overreliance on the manufacturing sector where employment levels have declined over time. - Accommodating any employment land and other development opportunities as far as possible within an urban area so as to minimise the impact on greenfield sites. - Facilitate digital infrastructure to maximise growth opportunities. - Providing the necessary infrastructure to accommodate current and future development needs in terms of physical green and social infrastructure. - The need to encourage and accommodate both indigenous and inward investment particularly in relation to identified sectors, which have the potential for growth. - Creating an environment that is attractive to future growth sectors to improve performance in comparison with other locations. - Identifying opportunities for heritage led regeneration. - There are pockets of deprivation particularly within the urban area.
+Economic regeneration is particularly important in these areas of the towns to help alleviate poverty. - To increase incomes and skill levels, particularly in those communities suffering high levels of deprivation. - The concern is that too many residents currently lack skills at the right level to respond to these labour market changes and will thus struggle to compete effectively. - With the increase in households there is a need to expand schools or provide new schools - To supporting the provision of appropriate sized schools/colleges and other skill learning facilities at a local level to help improve skills and opportunities. - Potentially, using planning to improving employment prospects and training for local residents. - Responding to future trends in employment and supporting the growth of self-employment